-Conclusion: According to the results, a significant proportion of the psychiatric medications prescribed for the older adults, especially antidepressants, anti-anxiety, and antipsychotic drugs, have adverse effects on driving.
-Significant differences were also observed in the prescription of medications based on the gender, age of the older adults, and the specialty of the prescribing physicians.
-Raising awareness among the older adults, continuous training for physicians, and the development of standardized drug prescription protocols considering the impact of medications on driving can help reduce risks and improve traffic safety for the older adults.
+Conclusion According to the results, a significant proportion of psychiatric medications prescribed for older adults—especially antidepressants, anti‑anxiety, and antipsychotic drugs—have adverse effects on driving.
+Significant differences were also observed in medication prescriptions based on gender, age, and the specialties of the prescribing physicians.
+Raising awareness among older adults, providing continuous training for physicians, and developing standardized drug‑prescription protocols that consider the impact of medications on driving can help reduce risks and improve traffic safety for older adults.

 Type of Study: